mhahsler/seriation/README.md

 ## Available Seriation Method

-The following methods are available for dissimilarity data:
+The following methods are available to reorder dissimilarity data:

 -   **ARSA** - Simulated annealing (linear seriation)
 -   **Branch-and-bound** to minimize the unweighted/weighted column